 DJ Station (Silom soi 2), popular 20+ gay disco, comedy and drag shows, over-the-top glamour, mostly Thai crowd on ground floor, Western/Thai mix upstairs, busiest on weekends after midnight, pre-club chill-out lounge and coffee bar next door.

 Fake Club Next Generation (Ratchada Soi 4/1, Huai Khwang), gay cafe/restaurant and dance club, young Thai crowd, model shows, live bands, go-go dancers, busy late most nights; best experienced with Thai friends.

-G.O.D.
-Bangkok (60/18-21 Silom Soi 2/1) shirtless men groove to hard house and funk on large dance floor; expats, tourists, locals, most crowded after 2am.
+GBangkok (60/18-21 Silom Soi 2/1) shirtless men groove to hard house and funk on large dance floor; expats, tourists, locals, busiest after 2am; formerly G.O.D.

-g-Spot Entertainment monthly gay events have included: Sunday Gay Nights at Maggie Choo's, Theme NIghts first Saturdays at Vertigo Too (Banyan Tree Bangkok 60th floor), TGIF last Fridays, and Splash Out pool parties.
+g-Spot Entertainment gay events have included: Sunday Gay Nights at Maggie Choo's, Theme Nights first Saturdays at Vertigo Too (Banyan Tree Bangkok 60th floor), TGIF last Fridays, and Splash Out pool parties.
 See the Gay Passport website for future events.

-Festivals include: g-Circuit annual parties with three nights of Song Kran Thai New Year celebrations in mid-April, drawing people from all over Asia; and the Sundance Asia annual gay dance party festival and White Party, each held over New Years eve and next day and night.
+Festivals include: g-Circuit annual parties with three nights of Song Kran Thai New Year celebrations in mid-April, drawing people from all over Asia; plus the White Party, held over New Years eve, day and night.
+The Sundance Asia annual gay dance party festival of several years didn't happen in 2017.
 See our events tab for more.

-Several large clubs outside the central tourist district, with young, mostly Thai crowds, shows and go-go dancers, CLOSED recently: App Pub (App Arena, 76/4 Ratchada Soi 8, Huai Khwang); Atlantiis (Ratchada soi 4, Ratchada); Castro RCA (29/59-64 Royal City Av, block C); and Wave Club (Ramkhamhaeng soi 89/2), near Ramkhamhaeng University.
-Some promoters continue events at other locations, and old links have redirects - follow these for updates.
+CLOSED: Several large clubs outside the tourist district with young, mostly Thai crowds, shows and go-go dancers: App Pub (App Arena, 76/4 Ratchada Soi 8, Huai Khwang); Atlantiis (Ratchada soi 4, Ratchada); Castro RCA (29/59-64 Royal City Av, block C); Celebrity Club (622 soi Lim Thong, Khwaeng Huai), gay-friendly weekend dancing, shows, cayotes; and Wave Club (Ramkhamhaeng soi 89/2), near Ramkhamhaeng University.

 Saunas & massage, Silom/Surawong and beyond